-Bonus Page: Thank You
+Bonus page: Thank You

-Once your audience completes your CTA, you have one more page to keep their attention and inspire further conversion: the Thank You Page.
+Once your audience completes your CTA, you have one more page to keep their attention and inspire further conversion: the Thank You page.

 Whichever path you choose, there are still a few things that you need to think about when building your landing page: color, fonts, and images.

-That’s a pretty steep number.
+Every color has psychological implications associated with it.
 When choosing your landing page color palette, consider what characteristics you want your brand to portray.

+Pick colors that are associated with the characteristics you want to exude.
 If you want to portray luxury and trust, blue and black would be good options.
-If you want hint at optimism and health, yellow and green would be great options.
+If you want to hint at optimism and health, use yellow and green.

 Contrast is important.
-When two complementary colors are placed next to each other, their contrast is the strongest (and actually makes the colors appear brighter).
+When two complementary colors are placed next to each other, their contrast is the strongest, and actually makes the colors appear brighter.

-Here are my favorite sites for palette inspiration:
+Here are some sites for palette inspiration: